dollabs/pamela/doc/PAMELA.md

   * The operand may be an explicit mode reference `(mode-of pclass :mode-name)` where **pclass** may be `this` or the symbol for a previously defined *pclass* and **:mode-name** is one of the modes of that *pclass*.
   * In the future, modes may support differential equations and/or linear equations.
 This capability is not yet implemented.

+#### :bounds

+Bounds represent the lower and upper bounds that an activity is expected to take.
+Bounds are generally represented by numbers that refer to the time units of the model, such as :bounds  [4 8], meaning that the activity in questions is expected to take at least 4 and at most 8 time units.
+If the time units for the model wer seconds, that would mean between 4 and 8 seconds.
+How tyhese values are arrived at is up to the modeler.
+Given historical data, one way would be for the lower bound to be the mean minus two stand deviations and the upper bound being the mean plus txo upper bounds.
+Sometimes the bounds  man be learned and read in from a file, for that LVARS can be used in place of the constants.
+Furthermore limited arithmetic is permitted.
+Expressions using (+ x y) (- x y) (* x y) or (/ x y) may be used and nested as long as x and y are constants or lvars.

 #### :transitions

 This (optional) section, provides the specifications of the mode transitions for the modes defined within this `defpclass`.